coma/svg-reactify/README.md

 browserify({
     transform: [svgrt({
-		svgo : {}, // options passed to svgo
+    	icon : true, // wrap it with a span with class "icon icon-filename" svgo : {},   // options passed to svgo
 		react: {}    // options passed to react-tools
 	})]
 })
 .bundle()